dinanad/Data-Exercises/README.md

 4. Dashboard

   From the analysis of existing data and models, a predicting risk diabetes is compiled which consists of 3 parts, namely home, additional test and about Diabetes Risk.
 In the about section, you can analyze the description risk status by health weight .
 In the home section, you can Calculate Risk Diabetes, new data can be analyzed regarding the risk diabetes of user.
-And the additioanl test, you can Calculate Risk Prediabetes, new data can be analyzed regarding the risk diabetes of user.
+And the additioanl test, you can Calculate Risk Prediabetes, new data can be analyzed regarding the risk prediabetes of user.

 5. Deck Presentation